Brian Mills

 One issue covers nine product lines.
 A reader who works with one instrument type has little use for the other eight sections.
 The newsletter is also the main news channel for JEOL USA's Electron Optics division, so a single email has to serve every one of those readerships at once.

 I write and produce JEOLink and send it through Salesforce on its two-month schedule.
 Content comes from the product managers and from JEOL's global teams.
-I organize the issue by product line, so each reader can go straight to the section about their instrument and skip the rest.
+The issue is organized by product line, so each reader can go directly to the section about their instrument and skip the rest.

 I hand-build the full HTML from scratch and test it in Outlook, Gmail, and Apple Mail before every send.